sffc/socketio-file-upload/README.md

 ##### Event Properties

 * `event.file` The same file object that would have been passed during the `start` event earlier.
-* `buffer` A buffer containing the data received from the client
+* `event.buffer` A buffer containing the data received from the client

 #### complete